Hgoatly/RecipesWithout/README.md

 - The 'Welcome Text' was written by the developer.
 - All recipes and their images that were added by the developer are from [BBC-Good-Food](https://www.bbcgoodfood.com/)
+- Please note that since adding the regex in 'Add Recipes', in order to make sure that only image links are uploaded, images from
+BBC Good Food are no longer able to be uploaded as they do not have any of the required file extensions.

 ### Media: